floriangrundig/mdeps/README.md

 MDeps is a simple command line tool which inspects your source code and returns the dependencies between your modules/classes etc.

-MDeps is currently used to for ELM projects but should work for Java etc as well (as long as one dependency can be identified by one regular expression).
+MDeps is currently used for ELM projects but should work with Java etc as well (as long as one dependency can be identified by one regular expression).

 # Why
 We're using MDeps for creating a diagram to show the main components of our project/source code and